zaknick/AI-Evaluation-Workflow/README.md

 ### 9. Resolve Reviewer Disagreements

-When multiple evaluators participate:
+When multiple evaluators participate, disagreements should be documented and resolved using evidence rather than consensus alone.

-- Minor scoring differences may be resolved through discussion.
-- Significant disagreements should trigger an independent review.
-- Final decisions should be documented with supporting justification.

 ---